-Younger patients who have severely small jaws and/or facial bones may be candidates for distraction osteogenesis, a surgical technique that facilitates gradual bone elongation.
+Younger patients who have severely small jaws and/or facial bones may be candidates for distraction osteogenesis, a surgical technique that helps make the bone longer gradually.
 This may be indicated for patients with the following conditions:

 - Cleft lip and palate